What to expect at Vets Now

 If there is likely to be a delay before the vet can see your pet, a qualified veterinary nurse will perform a triage assessment to ensure there is no risk.
 If the nurse has concerns, they may admit your pet to the treatment area to provide first aid such as oxygen therapy and pain relief.

 If you have any concerns about your pet while waiting to the see the veterinary surgeon, speak to the receptionist or nurse — don’t sit and worry.

 Once the veterinary surgeon has examined your pet, they will discuss with you any tests that may need to be run and any treatment that needs to be given.
 At this point, it’s also likely you will be given an estimate of the cost of any treatment.

 If your pet has an intravenous injection, blood sample, intravenous catheters or a scan, it’s worth bearing in mind they will need to have some fur clipped.

-Costs and payment
+Vets Now prices and payment

 Our reception staff will request payment at the time of your pet’s consultation.
 If you have pet insurance, all or some of the costs you incur may be reimbursed.
 However, insurance policies vary considerably so you should check your policy to see what it covers and what excesses apply.

 Out-of-hours veterinary fees are typically higher than daytime fees.
 This is due to the increased costs of providing a dedicated team — who work at nights, on weekends and bank holidays — trained and skilled in dealing with accidents and emergencies.
 Our clinics are also kitted out with the latest specialist equipment to ensure your pet receives the best care possible.

 Do not be afraid to ask questions if there is anything you are not clear about.
 You may have to make difficult decisions on behalf of your pet and it is important you have all the information available on your pet’s condition and possible treatment options.